neurosim/DNN_NeuroSim_V1.0/README.md

 If you use the tool or adapt the tool in your work or publication, you are required to cite the following reference:

-P.-Y. Chen, X. Peng, S. Yu, ※NeuroSim+: An integrated device-to-algorithm framework for benchmarking synaptic devices and array architectures,*§ IEEE International Electron Devices Meeting (IEDM)*, 2017, San Francisco, USA.
+X. Peng, S. Huang, Y. Luo, X. Sun and S. Yu, ※DNN+NeuroSim: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators with Versatile Device Technologies, *§ IEEE International Electron Devices Meeting (IEDM)*, 2019.

 If you have logistic questions or comments on the model, please contact [Prof. Shimeng Yu](mailto:shimeng.yu@ece.gatech.edu), and if you have technical questions or comments, please contact [Xiaochen Peng](mailto:xpeng76@gatech.edu) or [Shanshi Huang](mailto:shuang406@gatech.edu).